-IESC anticipates that award will be based on best-value principles.
-Accordingly, award will be made to the technically acceptable Offerors whose proposals provide the greatest overall value to IESC and the USAID LinkSME project, price and other factors considered, and whose proposals conform to all solicitation requirements.
+IESC anticipates that the award will be based on best-value principles.
+Accordingly, the award will be made to the technically acceptable Offeror(s) whose proposal(s) provides the greatest overall value to IESC and the USAID LinkSME project, price and other factors considered, and whose proposal(s) conforms to all solicitation requirements.

-To determine best value, proposals will be evaluated on the criteria below.
+To help determine the best value, proposals will be evaluated on the criteria below.
 The number of points assigned, totaling 100 points, indicates the relative importance of each individual criterion.
 Offerors should note that these criteria serve to: (a) identify the significant factors which Offerors should address in their proposals, and (b) set the standard against which all proposals will be evaluated.